10gen/stitch-cli/README.md

 stitch-cli login --base-url=http://localhost:8080 --auth-provider=local-userpass --username=USERNAME --password=PASSWORD
 ```

-Where `USERNAME` and `PASSWORD` are those set for your local development server.
+Where `USERNAME` and `PASSWORD` are the credentials for an existing local user.

 ## Linting